fscorrupt/awesome-stars/README.md

 ## Python

+- [streamlink/streamlink](https://github.com/streamlink/streamlink) - Streamlink is a CLI utility which pipes video streams from various services into a video player
+- [dgtlmoon/changedetection.io](https://github.com/dgtlmoon/changedetection.io) - changedetection.io - The best and simplest self-hosted free open source website change detection tracking, monitoring and notification service.
+An alternative to Visualping, Watchtower etc. Designed f
+- [vstconsulting/polemarch](https://github.com/vstconsulting/polemarch) - Simple WEB gui for infrastructure management by ansible playbooks or modules.
+This is only mirror with bins in releases.
 - [Inboxen/Inboxen](https://github.com/Inboxen/Inboxen) - Main repo for Inboxen.org
 - [grssmnn/ha-flexispot-standing-desk](https://github.com/grssmnn/ha-flexispot-standing-desk) - Home Assistant integration for a standing desk by Flexispot in micropython
 - [skavngr/rapidscan](https://github.com/skavngr/rapidscan) - :new: The Multi-Tool Web Vulnerability Scanner.